ScotGovAnalysis/poverty-publications/README.md

 # About

-This repository contains the code for the annual Scottish Government "Poverty an Income Inequality in Scotland" report, the "Persistent POverty in Scotland" report, the accompanying associated and supplementary tables, and the infographic child poverty update.
-It produces the folder website/\_site which contains all files for a website, including downloadable spreadsheets, to be hosted on data.gov.scot/poverty.
+This repository contains the code for the annual Scottish Government "Poverty an Income Inequality in Scotland" report, the "Persistent Poverty in Scotland" report, the accompanying associated and supplementary tables, and the infographic child poverty update.
+It produces a folder website/\_site with all files for a website, including downloadable spreadsheets, to be hosted on data.gov.scot/poverty.

 # Folder structure

 # Workflow

+### 0. Files missing in github

+The following R files are missing from the github repository, because they contain absolute path names, which are potentially sensitive.
+These files import data from SAS datasets (FRS and HBAI data, which have access restricted to a few named users) and an Excel spreadsheet (persistent poverty data) and save it as .rds files.

+* R/01_importSASfiles.R
+* R/01_importnewSASfiles.R
+* R/01_importpersistentpovertydata.R

 ### 1. New data arrives in the SOCJUST SAS library